c3333/cpp-docs.de-de/docs/standard-library/type-traits-functions.md

 ### <a name="parameters"></a>Parameter

-*Ty*\
+*Genossenschaft*\
 Der abzufragende Typ.

 ### <a name="remarks"></a>Bemerkungen

-Eine Instanz des Typprädikats gilt, wenn der Typ *Ty* einen Nothrow-Verschiebungszuweisungsoperator hat, andernfalls ist sie falsch.
+Eine Instanz des typprädikats ist "true", wenn die *typty* einen nothrow-Verschiebungs Zuweisungs Operator aufweist; andernfalls "false".

 ## <a name="is_nothrow_swappable"></a><a name="is_nothrow_swappable"></a>is_nothrow_swappable